L-andreea/Connect-4-with-GUI-/README.md

 - `src`: the folder to maintain sources inside:
    -'forza4' the source need for the program
-   -'test' the class for the test
-- `lib`: the folder to maintain dependencies

 - 'img' : the folder to the image used in the program